leonardomaes/Minishell/README.md

 This project was developed in collaboration with [Ricardo Mendes](https://github.com/rda-cunh) as part of the 42 Porto curriculum.

-## 📝 License

-This project is part of the 42 School curriculum and follows their academic policies.

 ---

 **42 Porto** | [Leonardo Maes](https://linkedin.com/in/leonardo-maes)